Rule XI. Disciplinary Proceedings

 (2) Other than as provided in subsection (g) of this section, if no exceptions are filed to the Board's report, the Court will enter an order imposing the discipline recommended by the Board upon the expiration of the time permitted for filing exceptions.

 (i) Counsel in disciplinary matters before the Court.
-Proceedings before the Board and the Court shall be conducted by Bar Counsel.
-If Bar Counsel disagrees with the findings or recommendation of the Board, the position of the Board may be presented before the Court, upon request of the Board, by the Executive Attorney or other counsel.
+Proceedings before the Board and the Court shall be conducted by Disciplinary Counsel.
+If Disciplinary Counsel disagrees with the findings or recommendation of the Board, the position of the Board may be presented before the Court, upon request of the Board, by the Executive Attorney or other counsel.
 The Court in its discretion may appoint an attorney to present the views of a minority of the Board.

 (j) Court review of final actions by the Board.
 In any disciplinary proceeding in which a dismissal, an informal admonition, or a reprimand is contemplated or effected, the Court shall have the right to review the matter on its own motion and to enter an appropriate order, including an order directing further proceedings.